About

 - Mayra Rodriguez: Grosse Pointe Farms chair for the 14th District Republican Committee

-- Rose Rook: A former Democrat who changed parties and served as the Van Buren County GOP chair and president of the Van Buren County Republican Women’s Club.
+- Rose Rook: a former Democrat who changed parties and served as the Van Buren County GOP chair and president of the Van Buren County Republican Women’s Club

 - Marian Sheridan: director of the Lakes Area Tea Party, co-founder of the Michigan Conservative Coalition, executive board member of the Oakland County Republican Party, and grassroots vice chair for the Michigan Republican Party